ofirasp/AudioTop/README.md

 * volumio plugin install
 ## Install Touch Display plugin

-* Install from the volumio UI
+* Install from the volumio UI available plugins
 * Set the orientation to 270
 ## Fix orientation for waveshare 1280X400 display